 #2 Is the following election information up to date and accurate?

-- Dates for early voting & Election Day
+- Dates and hours for early voting & Election Day

 - Deadlines for voter registration application, mail ballot application, and receipt of mail ballot

-- Polling locations for early voting & Election Day
+- Polling locations for early voting & Election Day, including detailed location information

 - Sample ballots